colin1717/seefood/README.md

 User's must be authenticated before POSTing images to the database.
 SeeFood uses Passport and the passport local strategy for user authentication.

 I used the NPM Multer package to save files locally and then used Mutler-Storage-S3 to save the images to AWS S3.
+When researching storing images with node this was the most helpful video I found: https://www.youtube.com/watch?v=WWHE3mwe1vs.

 ## Wireframes
 ![alt tag](/public/images/wireframe.jpg?raw=true)